awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-dotnet-messagehandler.md

 ## Instrumenting incoming requests \(\.NET Core\)<a name="xray-sdk-dotnet-messagehandler-startupcs"></a>

-To instrument requests served by your application, call `UseXRay` method before any other middleware in the `Configure` method of your `Startup` class\.
+To instrument requests served by your application, call `UseXRay` method before any other middleware in the `Configure` method of your `Startup` class as ideally X-Ray middleware should be the first middleware to process the request and last middleware to process the response in the pipeline\.

 **Note**